amineladel/amineladel/README.md

 <h1 align="center">Hi 👋, I'm Amine LADEL</h1>
 <hr>
+<h3 align="center"> 🎓 Looking for an apprenticeship for my 2nd and 3rd year of Bachelor 🤝</h3>
 <p align="center">I'm a student who is passionate about IT 🖥 and Photography/Video 📸</p>

 ## 🔭 Currently working on